fanerotim/BookHub/README.md

 Currently its REST API is deployed on a free 'Render' server and due to this on first load it takes some time until it fetches data from backend.

-The application is now deployed and could be accessed via this link: (not currently hosted)
+The application is now deployed and could be accessed via this link: https://fanerotim-book-hub.netlify.app/

 ## Tech Stack
 - Front-end: ReactJS